 Now get this: you’d think that the better your digestion the quicker the process, but that’s wrong.
 The better your digestion, the longer the process.

 If you add acid (betaine hydrochloride) to your meals, you slow digestion.
-However, if you do and betaine hydrochloride, make sure there is pepsin in the product.
+However, if you use betaine hydrochloride, make sure there is pepsin in the product.

 As we age, we start to become enzyme deficient.
 Because of this I’m constantly looking for the best enzymes and digestive aids.
 Here is one of the best on the market with a full spectrum of enzymes: BioCore Optimum Complete Ultimate Full Spectrum Enzymes.

-But there is something I’ve learned after posting this article on the huge personal biomes in which we all live: Those Little Guys Are Everywhere, and that is our bodies need these bacteria and they used to come from our soils, but our soils have been sterilized by modern farming.
+But there is something we learned after posting this article (Those Little Guys Are Everywhere) on the huge personal microbiomes within which we all live: our bodies need these bacteria and they used to come from our soils, but our soils have been sterilized by modern farming.

 There is a film on Amazon Prime that everyone should see: